tslateman/site/brevity-quotes-and-notes.md

 ## Extra Credit: Nuance

-I only found the above thanks to Tania Lombrozo in an [NPR article on brevity](https://www.npr.org/sections/13.7/2014/02/03/270680304/this-could-have-been-shorter#:~:text=recognizing%20and%20negotiating%20the%20trade%20offs%20between%20brevity%20and%20nuance%2C%20between%20punch%20line%20and%20qualification%2C%20is%20itself%20half%20the%20value.) where she writes, "Recognizing and negotiating the tradeoff between brevity and nuance, between punch line and qualification, is itself half the value."
+I only found the above thanks to Tania Lombrozo in an [NPR article on brevity](https://www.npr.org/sections/13.7/2014/02/03/270680304/this-could-have-been-shorter#:~:text=recognizing%20and%20negotiating%20the%20trade%20offs%20between%20brevity%20and%20nuance%2C%20between%20punch%20line%20and%20qualification%2C%20is%20itself%20half%20the%20value.) where she writes:

+> "Recognizing and negotiating the tradeoff between brevity and nuance, between punch line and qualification, is itself half the value."

 Excellent point with many potential threads.
 Today, I'll focus on "nuance" because of its French origin.

-Messages already reduce complex thoughts and emotions into a proxy of words, so special care must be taken to provide just enough detail to at least acknowledge the nuance related.
+Messages already reduce complex thoughts and emotions into a proxy of words, so special care must be taken to provide just enough detail to at least acknowledge the related nuance.

 Albert Maysles said, “Tyranny is the deliberate removal of nuance” and I think this pairs nicely with "Tyranny of choice" by Barry Schwartz in *The Paradox of Choice: Why More Is Less* (2004).
 Technically the latter is on too many decisions, so "Tyranny of verbosity" might be more appropriate.